How Do I Check My Canonical Tags?

-If Google decides to follow this canonical tag, that would be a bad.
+If Google decides to follow this canonical tag, that would be bad.
 So I checked to see if http://www.guitarcenter.com/JBL-EON500-Series-g5076t1.gc was indexed.
 It’s not.
 In this case (unless there was a bigger picture I’m not privy to), this is a case of a flawed canonical tag implementation.

 Canonical Tag vs 301 Redirect

 A quick relevant comment – I always urge clients to do 301 redirects instead of hoping the canonical tag works.
 Google says the canonical is just like a 301 redirect.
 Fantastic… if it were only a directive.
-Canonical tags are great default solutions – or safety nets – for a website that is difficult to work with, but in my opinion, given the option a 301 redirect is always the prefered method.
+Canonical tags are great default solutions – or safety nets – for a website that is difficult to work with, but in my opinion, given the option a 301 redirect is always the preferred method.

 This is a relatively easy process to spot outliers.
 If you have any questions, or want to know more about canonical tag best practices, let me know in the comments!